Avoiding/Minimizing Deer-Related Crashes

 When driving, the I.I.I. recommends taking the following precautions:

-When driving at night, use high beam headlights when there is no oncoming traffic.
-The high beams will better illuminate the eyes of deer on or near the roadway.
+- Use high beam headlights if driving at night, when there is no oncoming traffic.
+The higher light will better illuminate the eyes of deer on or near the roadway.

-Do not rely on devices such as deer whistles, deer fences and reflectors to deter deer.
-These devices have not proven effective.
+- Do not rely on deer-deterring devices.
+Deer whistles, deer fences, and reflectors have not been proven to reduce deer-vehicle collisions.

-In the event your vehicle strikes a deer, try to avoid going near or touching the animal.
-A frightened and wounded deer can hurt you or further injure itself, warned the I.I.I.
-If the deer is blocking the roadway and poses a danger to other motorists, you should call the police immediately.
+In the event that your vehicle strikes a deer, avoid going near or touching the animal.
+A frightened and wounded deer can hurt you or further injure itself.
+The best procedure is to get your car off the road, if possible, and call the police.

-Contact your Independent Insurance Agent as quickly as possible to report any damage to your car.
-Collision with a deer or other animals is covered under the comprehensive portion of your automobile policy.
-And remember – Western National never raises your rate as a result of violations or accidents, including deer collisions.
+If you are involved in a deer- or other animal-related collision, contact your Independent Insurance Agent as possible to report any damage to your car.
+Collision with a deer or other animal is covered under the comprehensive portion of your Personal Auto policy.